 Fumbling with the knot holding the horses, Doil tried to keep half an eye on what was happening on the hilltop with Kiluron and Fetrina, but his hands were too unsteady, and he had to turn his concentration to his own actions.
 If he could get away, get to the road, then he could ride hard for Merolate and have an entire company of guards chasing down these brigands before evening.
 If he pushed the horses hard – his thoughts were interrupted when he noticed a dark figure in the brush not far from him, who had not yet noticed him because he was hidden by the bulk of Kiluron’s warhorse.
 Suppressing his fear, Doil slipped his belt knife from its sheath and hacked through the ropes tying the horses in place.
 The warhorse stomped, the brigand looked over, and sprang upright, cursing and yelling, upon noticing Doil.

 Panicking, Doil heaved himself awkwardly into Kiluron’s saddle even as he flicked the reins and kicked the horse erratically, spurring it into a canter.
 Another brigand had appeared, and they rushed at Doil, but Kiluron’s warhorse lashed out with iron-shod hooves, downing them, and then was racing off into the woods, with Doil clinging desperately to the creature’s back and trying not to be torn off by the low-hanging branches that seemed intended for the purpose.
 His own, smaller horse was struggling to keep up.
 Two more brigands burst into their path just as Doil thought he’d caught a glimpse of the forest’s edge, and the metallic twang of a crossbow snapped loud in Doil’s ears.
 Kiluron’s warhorse reared as Doil’s horse crumpled, pierced straight through.
-Another twang sounded as Kiluron’s warhorse tore through the two brigands, knocking them aside; it slowed, took to more steps, and then Doil had to leap away as the massive horse crumpled.
+Another twang sounded as Kiluron’s warhorse tore through the two brigands, knocking them aside; it slowed, took two more steps, and then Doil had to leap away as the massive horse crumpled.
 He felt his ankle turn as he landed, and suppressed a curse as he scurried into the underbrush, fighting to keep his breathing even.

 His plan to return to Merolate, gather a company of guards, and charge off in search of Kiluron and Fetrina was ruined, he was forced to admit.
-Even under the best circumstances, Doil considered his sense of direction to be questionable, and it was useless after a disorienting flight by horse, followed by hectic crawling and running through a tangled, pre-spring forest where most of the trees still looks damp, dark, and skeletal.
+Even under the best circumstances, Doil considered his sense of direction to be questionable, and it was useless after a disorienting flight by horse, followed by hectic crawling and running through a tangled, pre-spring forest where most of the trees still looked damp, dark, and skeletal.
 He wasn’t certain he could find his way back to the hilltop, which was probably nearer, much less find his way to the road back towards Merolate.
 He would have to rely on the fact that there were guards who knew where they had gone, and that people would come searching when Kiluron failed to return by evening.

 It still seemed unimaginable that there could be such a large force of outlaws so close to Merolate City.
-Doil knew that such rough men tended to move closer to the cities in the later days of winter, becoming more brazen as they became hungrier and more desperate, but to be so close to Merolate itself meant that had been notably successful at avoiding the frequent patrols that rode out along the road and consistently patrolled the entire, outlying area.
+Doil knew that such rough men tended to move closer to the cities in the later days of winter, becoming more brazen as they became hungrier and more desperate, but to be so close to Merolate itself meant they had been notably successful at avoiding the frequent patrols that rode out along the road and consistently patrolled the entire, outlying area.
 Since the Pax Sankt hundreds of years ago, every government knew that maintaining safe and well-kempt roads was key to a nation’s economic prosperity, although not all were equally adept at implementing policies to that effect.
 It was also terribly audacious of them to have attacked a party bearing the Sub-Prime’s sigil.

 Most likely, there would be a ransom request, but Doil did not trust ransom requests.
 It was one thing for a nation-state level adversary, like Rovis, to capture someone of importance during a border skirmish or other incursion and demand a ransom, and quite another for the request to come from outlaws and ruffians.
 These were, as had been established, desperate men, and desperate men are dangerous, unpredictable men.
 Doil wondered if they would even dare to attempt a ransom request, or if they would determine it to be safer simply to dispose of their prisoners.
 No, waiting for and paying a ransom request was unacceptable, at least to Doil’s mind.
 So, too, was doing nothing; he would not be content simply to wait for Merolate soldiers to arrive and solve the problem for him, not with Kiluron and Fetrina in danger.